ErinManson/WLU-Foodarama/README.md

 # WLU-Foodorama

-*GUI application for "WLU Foodorama" written in Java for course credit in Object Oriented Programming(CP 213 Wilfird Laurier University) taught by Dr. Abdul Raman Yunis.*
+*GUI application for "WLU Foodorama" written in Java for course credit in Object Oriented Programming(CP 213 Wilfird Laurier University) taught by Dr. Abdul-Rahman Mawlood-Yunis Fall 2022.*

-Author: Erin Manson, with javadoc and assignment instructions by Dr. Abdul Raman-Yunis and Mr. David Brown
+Author: Erin Manson, with javadoc and assignment instructions by Dr. Abdul-Rahman Mawlood-Yunis and Mr. David Brown

 GUI interfaces, polymorphism, event driven programming, and key principles of object oriented programming are used in this assignment to create a user friendly restaurant menu and food ordering application.